a-machine/bookbase/README.md

-# Book Base
+# BookBase

 A CSS typesetting foundation style for multi-format book publication designs - using the Fidus Writer and Vivliostyle pipeline.

 ## The purpose of creating Book Base style

-The Book Base style is made for book designers to easily make use of multi-format CSS typetting.
+The BookBase style is made for book designers to easily make use of multi-format CSS typetting.
 It aims to simplify the basic style settings as well as automate styling for multi-format publications from a limited set of CSS files to create layouts for: PDF screen; PDF PoD (print); archive PDF, Web Docsify, Webpub - as Paged Media (Vivliostyle), and Web paged responsive (Vivliostyle), and; eBook.

 ## Objectives